KooperL/marketo-developer.en/help/mobile/enabling-deep-links-in-your-app.md

 ---
-title: "Enabling Deep Links"
+title: Enabling Deep Links
-feature: "Mobile Marketing"
+feature: Mobile Marketing
-description: "Instructions for enabling Deep Links"
+description: Instructions for enabling Deep Links
+exl-id: c3647416-d81d-4f15-b660-bcb3e54cb9bc
 ---
 # Enabling Deep Links

 Deep linking allows you to redirect people to specific content (resources) within your app.
 For example, when a person clicks a mobile push message that advertises a purple t-shirt, you can open the app directly to the purple t-shirt content (rather than the home page).